India’s most popular services are becoming super apps – TechCrunch

-Truecaller, an app that helps users screen strangers and robocallers, will soon allow users in India, its largest market, to borrow up to a few hundred dollars in the nation.
+Truecaller, an app that helps users screen strangers and robocallers, will soon allow users in India, its largest market, to borrow up to a few hundred dollars.

 The crediting option will be the fourth feature the nine-year-old app adds to its service in the last two years.
 So far it has added to the service the ability to text, record phone calls and mobile payment features, some of which are only available to users in India.
 Of the 140 million daily active users of Truecaller, 100 million live in India.